 Compare Latrobe Health Insurance

 Here’s a snapshot of Latrobe Health’s current hospital cover for a single male living in Victoria.
 The results are sorted by estimated monthly premium (lowest to highest) with links direct to the providers website.

 Here’s a snapshot of Latrobe Health’s current extras cover for a single male living in Victoria.
 The results are sorted by estimated monthly premium (lowest to highest) with links direct to the providers website.

 To compare other health insurance policies, please click here.

-Latrobe Extras Cover and Latrobe Hospital & Extras Cover both include a dental benefit as standard.
+Yes, Latrobe Extras Cover and Latrobe Hospital and Extras Cover both include a dental benefit as standard.
 The level of cover you need will depend on the complexity and cost of the dental procedures you would like to have covered.

 Once you’ve received medical treatment or made a purchase covered by your policy, the next step is to make a claim.
-There are two ways you can lodge a claim with Latrobe:
+There are several ways you can lodge a claim with Latrobe:

 - Claim on the spot – swipe your membership card at the time of receiving your treatment with registered providers.

 - Claim via the Latrobe Health app from your mobile phone or tablet.